-If you are interested in the truth, then I hope you will join me as we seek to discern it.
+If you are interested in truth, I hope you will join me as we seek to discern it.

 I am particularly interested in the intersection of faith, economics, science and policy, where thoughts and theory create real world consequences.

-I like to focus on discerning the truth from the noise and the lies, and in my occasional blogs I relate those findings, hopefully with a fresh and unexpected perspective.
-I’ve been posting since 2010; I hope that you will sample some of the threads, and pass them to others.
+I like to focus on finding the truth amid the noise and the lies, and in my occasional blogs I relate those findings, hopefully with a fresh and unexpected perspective.
+I’ve been posting since 2010; I hope you will sample some of the threads, and pass them to others.
 And please also subscribe, using the red button in the right column on any blog page, to receive a free gift, plus posts and newsletters in the future.

-From that process have come three novels and an anthology of short stories, including the newest geo-political thriller, Enemy In The Room.
-I hope that you enjoy them.
+From that process have come four novels and an anthology of short stories, including the newest spiritual warfare thriller, Nation On The Edge.
+I hope you enjoy all of them.

 If you would like to know more about my background, experiences, and faith journey, please read on.

-My wife Alida and I live in Atlanta, where we have raised five grown children and are blessed with eight grandchildren.
+My wife Alida and I live in Atlanta, where we have raised five grown children and are blessed with nine grandchildren.

 As a sometimes successful Type A achiever, it took me to age thirty-seven to surrender my ego and everything else to Christ.
 That was in 1984 in Charleston.
 It was the best and most significant decision of my life.
 A few years later we moved to Atlanta and began attending Church of the Apostles, where we were immersed in teaching and preaching that emphasized God’s Word.